 Finland's Presidency of the Council of the EU and the Ministry of Economic Affairs and Employment

-Finland will chair the Council’s formal meetings in Brussels and Luxembourg and informal meetings held in Finland.
-The purpose of the informal meetings is to discuss topical EU matters.
+Finland now chairs the Council’s formal meetings in Brussels and Luxembourg, and the informal meetings held in Finland to discuss topical EU matters.

-During the Finnish Presidency, Finland will host six informal meetings of ministers in Helsinki, all of them in Finlandia Hall.
-The Ministry of Economic Affairs and Employment will organise an informal meeting of competitiveness ministers.
-Numerous meetings of working groups and experts will also be held in Helsinki.
+Finland has already hosted six informal meetings of ministers in Helsinki.
+The one of ministers responsible for competitiveness, held last July, was hosted by the Ministry of Economic Affairs and Employment.
+Numerous events and meetings of working groups and experts will continue to be held in Helsinki.